opengeospatial/ogcapi-workshop/workshop/content/docs/overview-and-main-concepts.md

 }
 ```

-Here, we see a more compact repsentation using JSON.
+Here, we see a more compact representation using JSON.
 In addition, it is easier to determine the underlying data
 type literals (integers, strings, etc.) by parsing the document itself.

 !!! note JSON Schema